 The incidence of yolk sac infection and retention generally is low in naturally hatched chicks.
 However, this condition often occurs when owners assist to hatch a chick or tie off the omphalomesenteric vessels and bandage the abdomen.
 The yolk sac may also be contaminated through the ostium at the ileal opening when absorption of the yolk material by the vitelline membrane (yolk sac lining) is delayed.
 Bacteria commonly isolated from the yolk sac are gram-negative; however, yolk sac retention secondary to noninfectious causes also occurs.

-Poxvirus infections are more frequent in ostrich chicks and produce typical, crusty granulomatous lesions on the face, ears, and neck.
+Poxvirus infections Pox Infections in Birds Other Than Chickens and Turkeys Infections with avian poxvirus have been seen in a variety of wild and pet birds.
+Some isolates are primarily infectious for only the homologous host, whereas others are infectious for one or... read more are more frequent in ostrich chicks and produce typical, crusty granulomatous lesions on the face, ears, and neck.
 Poxvirus is transmitted by insect vectors, primarily mosquitoes.
 The disease is self-limiting, and mortality is low.
-Vaccination of a flock during an outbreak with fowlpox vaccine may stop the spread of disease.
+Vaccination of a flock during an outbreak with fowlpox vaccine may stop the transmission of disease.
 The vaccine is a cutaneous fowlpox vaccine administered by dipping a large needle with reservoirs near the tip that allow inoculation when a puncture is made through the propatagium.
 Staphylococcal dermatitis occurs as a secondary problem in debilitated chicks, especially when external parasites disrupt the epithelial integrity.

-Eastern equine encephalomyelitis can cause death in ostrich chicks as a fading chick syndrome and as a violent and fatal gastroenteritis in emus of all ages.
+Eastern equine encephalomyelitis Overview of Equine Arboviral Encephalomyelitis Equine encephalitides can be clinically similar, usually cause diffuse encephalomyelitis (see Meningitis, Encephalitis, and Encephalomyelitis) and meningoencephalomyelitis, and are characterized... read more can cause death in ostrich chicks as a fading chick syndrome and as a violent and fatal gastroenteritis in emus of all ages.
 Vaccination of emus for this disease is necessary in areas where the virus exists.

-Avian influenza has been diagnosed in rheas and other ratite species.
+Avian influenza Overview of Equine Arboviral Encephalomyelitis Equine encephalitides can be clinically similar, usually cause diffuse encephalomyelitis (see Meningitis, Encephalitis, and Encephalomyelitis) and meningoencephalomyelitis, and are characterized... read more has been diagnosed in rheas and other ratite species.
 Routine testing for avian influenza is required for most intrastate shipments of ratites.

 A number of intestinal protozoa, including Hexamita, Giardia, Trichomonas spp, Cryptosporidium, and Toxoplasma spp, have been isolated from ratite chicks.
 The pathogenicity of these parasites in all ratite species is unknown, and immunosuppression may be required for disease to develop.
-Metronidazole at 10 mg/kg, PO, bid, is recommended for protozoal parasite infections diagnosed in ratite species.
+Administration of metronidazole at 10 mg/kg, PO, every 12 hours, is recommended for protozoal parasite infections diagnosed in ratite species.
 Coccidiosis is common, and although not believed to be pathogenic, it can be treated with sulfa drugs.
 If coccidiosis is causing clinical signs (eg, diarrhea), the underlying immunosuppressive disease condition(s) must be diagnosed to effectively treat the protozoal disease.

 Three types of arthropods can affect ratites: lice, ticks, and quill mites.
 Lice can be a problem, especially in ostriches.
 Biting lice (Struthioliperurus struthionis) cause skin and feather damage.
-Treatment with permethrin spray (poultry concentration) is effective, as is injectable ivermectin at 1 mL/110 lb, IM.
-Several species of ticks have been identified on ratite species; their main significance is as vectors of disease.
+Treatment with permethrin spray (poultry concentration) is effective, as is administration of injectable ivermectin at 1 mL/110 lb, IM.
+Several species of ticks have been identified on ratite species; their main importance is as vectors of disease.
 Feather mites live in the vein on the underside of the feather and feed on blood.
-Ratite feather mites can be visualized as small, reddish, dust-like particles in the feather vein.
-Treatment for ticks and mites is ivermectin at 0.2 mg/kg at 30-day intervals.
+Ratite feather mites can be visualized as small, reddish, dustlike particles in the feather vein.
+Treatment for ticks and mites is administration of ivermectin at 0.2 mg/kg at 30-day intervals.